Part 2 of 2 parts:

 December 21) on the Mother Night of Yule.
 This is the day with the shortest daytime and longest nighttime of the year.
 The celebration lasts for 12 days or more.
 This is the most

-important day of the year.
+important of the annual celebrations.
 Many Norse symbols have been adsorbed into the

-celebration of Christmas by Christians: evergreen trees, Yule logs, holly, etc.
+celebration of Christmas by Christians: including evergreen trees, Yule logs, holly, etc.

 In addition, many kindred or even individual follower may celebrate:

 Some also celebrate days between the solstices and equinoxes.
 Various traditions within Ásatrú observe them on different dates:

 ||The Charming of the Plow on February 1st weekend, a celebration of Freya and